-The criteria for issuing a license would by modified by the bill.
-Currently, the Department of Licensing and Regulatory Affairs is required to issue or renew a license following the completion, review, and approval of certifications.
-Under the bill, the department would issue a license only if all of the following requirements were met:
+The criteria for issuing a license would be modified by the bill.
+Currently LARA is required to issue or renew a license following the completion, review, and approval of certifications.
+Under the bill, the department would issue a license only if all the following requirements were met:

-- o The applicant submits a complete license application. - o Certifications and recommendations of appropriate agencies and local governments are submitted to and approved by the department. - o The applicant provides financial assurance, as described below. - o The applicant pays a required fee. - o The mobile home park or seasonal mobile home park was approved after its most recent annual inspection by either the state or local government.
+- The applicant submits a completed license application. - Certifications and recommendations of appropriate agencies and local governments are submitted to, and approved by, the department. - o If the mobile home park or seasonal mobile home park is determined to be a distressed park under rules promulgated by the department, the applicant provides financial assurance required under those rules. - o The applicant pays applicable fees (detailed below). - o The mobile home park or seasonal mobile home park was approved as being in substantial compliance after its most recent inspection.

-A license to operate a mobile home park or season mobile home park is valid for three years.
+A license to operate a mobile home park or seasonal mobile home park is valid for three years.
 The license fees are \$225 plus \$3 per home site in excess of 25 for a mobile home park, and \$120 plus a \$1.50 per site in excess of 25 for a seasonal park.
 The length of a license and fee amounts would be unchanged by the bill.